 Faculty-in-Residence (FIR) are selected faculty who live in the residence halls with their families.
 The FIR program bridges the academic and Residence experiences in a seamless living/learning environment by integrating Pitzer faculty members into the Residence experience and facilitating their active participation in student learning.
 The FIR will sponsor a wide range of activities designed to enhance the intellectual, social, and civic development of students living on the Pitzer campus.
-The FIR helps plan and implement educational, recreational, artistic, social and cultural programs while serving as a role model, mentor, adviser, teacher, and leader in the Residence community.
+The FIR helps plan and implement educational, recreational, artistic, social, and cultural programs while serving as a role model, mentor, adviser, teacher, and leader in the Residence community.

-For 2015-2016, Pitzer’s Faculty-in-Residence are:
+Pitzer’s Current Faculty-in-Residence are: